Galactokinase

 Whole blood to be washed at reference laboratory.
 If specimen cannot

-a green top (heparin) tubes(s) from a fasting patient (4 hour
+in a lavender top (EDTA) tube from a fasting patient (4 hour

-preferred, nonfasting acceptable), and send 5.0 mL of heparinized whole
+preferred, nonfasting acceptable), and send 3 mL of whole blood

-Diagnosis of the second most common cause of galactosemia (ie,
+Diagnosis of galactokinase deficiency, the second most common cause of galactosemia.

 Methodology: